floweredscarf/su25/policies/index.md

 After most weeks, we will send out a weekly survey in the weekly announcements.
 We will have 6 weekly surveys.
 Completing each weekly survey will give half of an **extra credit** point!
-In addition to the weekly surveys, we will send out presemester, midsemester, and end of the semester surveys.
-Completing each of the presemester, midsemester, or end of the semester surveys will earn 1 extra credit point.
+In addition to the weekly surveys, we will send out presemester, midsemester, and end-of-semester surveys.
+The presemester, midsemester, and end-of-semester surveys will earn 1 extra credit point each.
 Completing all three will give 3 points.
 So, if you complete every survey in this class, you can get a total of 6 extra credit points!